-Dean's Professor of Industrial and Systems Engineering and Professor of Industrial and Systems Engineering, Computer Science, and Preventive Medicine
+William H. Keck Professor of Engineering and Professor of Industrial and Systems Engineering, Computer Science, Population and Public Health Sciences, and Biomedical Sciences

 - Doctoral Degree, Computer Science, University of California - Los Angeles

-- Bachelor's Degree, Electrical Engineering, SUNY - Buffalo State College
+- Bachelor's Degree, Electrical Engineering, State University of New York at Buffalo

-Kesselman also is chief scientist of Univa Corp., a high-performance computing systems management and data center automation software provider he co-founded.
-He joined ISI in 1997 as a USC Computer Science Department research associate professor.
-Kesselman received his Ph.D. in Computer Science from the University of California at Los Angeles.
+Kesselman joined ISI in 1997 as a USC Computer Science Department research associate professor.
+Kesselman received his PhD in Computer Science from the University of California at Los Angles, a Masters in Electrical Engineering from the University of Southern California and a Bachelors of Electrical Engineering from the State University of New York at Buffalo.

-Highly collaborative research into the applicaiton of advanced distributed computing and collaboration techniques to grand challange problems in health informatics, biomedical science and policy
+Highly collaborative research into the application of advanced distributed computing and collaboration techniques to grand challange problems in health informatics, biomedical science and policy

 - 2009 Viterbi School of Engineering Viterbi: Use Inspired Research Award